derb12/mcetl/README.rst

     utils.PROCEED_COLOR = ('white', 'green')

-Valid inputs for PROCEED_COLOR are color strings supported by PySimpleGUI, including hex colors such as '#F9B381'.
+Valid inputs for PROCEED_COLOR are color strings supported by PySimpleGUI, such as 'green', or hex colors such as '#F9B381'.

 Future Plans